thoelkef/visualstudio-docs.de-de/docs/deployment/tutorial-import-publish-settings-azure.md

 ---
-title: Veröffentlichen in Azure durch Importieren der veröffentlichungseinstellungen ms.description: Create and import a publishing profile to deploy an application from Visual Studio to Azure App Service ms.date: 05/07/2018 ms.technology: vs-ide-deployment
+title: Veröffentlichen in Azure durch Importieren von Veröffentlichungseinstellungen ms.description: Create and import a publishing profile to deploy an application from Visual Studio to Azure App Service ms.date: 05/07/2018 ms.technology: vs-ide-deployment